 16. Forgetting to rotate your food storage.
 Food goes bad, then you have to toss it out.
 This is not only frustrating, but also a waste of money.
 And most often, once it goes bad, most people typically don’t restock it because “it just went bad”.

 20. Along these lines, not labeling your food.
-This goes for dates on food in the freezer, and maybe expiation dates.
+This goes for dates on food in the freezer, and maybe expiration dates.
 Since I use my canned food past the “best by” date, I don’t go by the dates on the can.
 I write the month/year on each can after buying it, then I can see which cans I need to use first.
-Food in the freezer can look old, but really only be a a few months old.
-Save yourself money and time by labeling all your food so you know how old it is, and if it’s still good for safe keeping.
+Moreover, food in the freezer can look old, but really only be a few months old.
+Save yourself money and time by labeling all your food so you know how old it is, and if it’s still good for safekeeping.

 24. Another top mistake is not knowing how to cook your food without the basic appliances.
-Such as, no bread maker, blender, mixer, etc.
+Such as, a bread maker, blender, mixer, etc.

 25. Forgetting to stock your kitchen with non-electric cooking appliances, and storing extra can openers to open all your cans.

 This is a LONG list of top food storage mistakes.
 I know!
 Some of you are probably doing a few of these, and it can be overwhelming to feel like “You’re doing it all wrong!”.
 But you aren’t, you are doing just fine.